jlangr/reorder/README.md

 The implementation of each iteration (titled *v1*, *v2*, *v3*, etc.) is stored in a separate branch with the corresponding name.

+The branch v12 represents one good stopping point.
+Branches v13 through v16 begin to address some error cases, and could represent another learning segmenet.

 ### v1

 We start with a simple degenerate case: A move to the same position should do nothing.